Characterizing MODIS performance involves an innovative and international collaboration of scientists.

 "We've applied our algorithms to identify LAI in MODIS imagery over Canada, and developed LAI algorithms for use with other sensors for ecozones throughout Canada.
 After running the data through our algorithms, we can compare MODIS images to imagery from more familiar sensors to get a better idea of what we're seeing in MODIS images," Fernandes said.
 "So, in addition to providing field data for validation, we plan to make estimates of LAI over Canada using our algorithms and MODIS data available to users via our Web site.
 We'll also provide our estimated errors using these methods.
 So other scientists, including MODIS science team members, will have our validation data for input into their algorithms and they can compare their results with ours using MODIS imagery."

-"We wanted to provide people with a way to read the data files, extract images from the file, reproject and sample information from a specific study region, and have the final output available in a software-friendly format," said John Dwyer, EDC DAAC Project Scientist.
+"We wanted to provide people with a way to read the data files, extract images from the file, reproject and sample information from a specific study region, and have the final output available in a software-friendly format," said John Dwyer, LP DAAC Project Scientist.

 "The science community has been a great help in developing the reprojection tool.
 We've created this tool on a shoestring and had our users provide on-the-fly testing because, outside of some initial tests, we don't have the resources for rigorous, pre-release software testing, said Dwyer.
 "With each incremental release, people have sent us problem reports so that we could verify and rectify any problems that they've encountered."

 "Our group was one of the first to use the MODIS Reprojection Tool," Fernandes said.
 "We found it invaluable.
-It works quite well and the EDC people are always willing to help us with any problems encountered.""Subsets of MODIS-derived products, which include surface temperature, vegetation index, LAI, photosynthesis, and surface reflectance, are produced by the MODIS Data Processing System for a select number of validation sites," said Olson.
-"After reformatting the products using the reprojection tool, ORNL posts the files online.
+It works quite well and LP DAAC people are always willing to help us with any problems encountered.""Subsets of MODIS-derived products, which include surface temperature, vegetation index, LAI, photosynthesis, and surface reflectance, are produced by the MODIS Data Processing System for a select number of validation sites," said Olson.
+"After reformatting the products using the reprojection tool, ORNL DAAC posts the files online.
 Eventually, as more products become available, users will be able to quickly evaluate temporal patterns and compare to field measurements."

 Active Data Archive

 "The provider supplies prospective users with background metadata on his or her data.
 After specifying the type of data desired, the user goes directly to the data provider's Web site," said Morisette.
 "Mercury doesn't hold any data, it's a clearinghouse that provides data registration and points to where data reside.
-We're trying to help ORNL and the data providers by offering some user service function and data quality assessment so uninitiated users understand what parameters were collected from a particular site and how to use the data."
+We're trying to help ORNL DAAC and the data providers by offering some user service function and data quality assessment so uninitiated users understand what parameters were collected from a particular site and how to use the data."

 By creating improved sensors dedicated to environmental and climate research, providing the tools to use and understand the data, and encouraging cooperative research efforts, NASA's Earth Observing System facilitates global research efforts.